Home Lawn Watering Guide

 Rotary or pulse

 Once you have selected the best sprinkler for the size and shape of your lawn, you must decide how long to operate a sprinkler in a certain location.
 To make an informed decision, you need to know how many inches of water your system puts out in a certain amount of time.
-To determine this, do the following:
+Take the following steps to determine your system’s water application rate:

 - Place shallow, straight-sided containers (tuna cans work well) or rain gauges in a grid pattern around the sprinkler.